anaghmalik/TransientNeRF/README.md

 ## Dataset

+A README of the dataset can be found in the `loaders` folder.

 Datasets can also be downloaded using the `download_datasets.py` script.
 With flags `--scenes o1 o2 o3`, replacing `o1`, `o2` and `o3` with scenes you want to download.
 You can use shorthand `all`, `captured` or `simulated` or otherwise specify scenes by their names.

 Datasets can also be downloaded from [Dropbox](https://www.dropbox.com/scl/fo/02hsk2e686mkjwziyofzt/AN9Op5vDidmS6roxN3Ho5mE?rlkey=op6qgnbrde2jcjzp2g2hw803a&st=oemq9pk6&dl=0).